 The Pregnancy Related Eating Sleeping, and Stress (PRESS) cohort was developed as a longitudinal, survey-based, clinical research study.
 This study was designed to understand nutritional and behavioral contributors to perinatal health.
 Participants were recruited into PRESS after being invited to enroll through email based on their status as a pregnant patient receiving care at Michigan Medicine between June 2022 and October 2022 .
 Individuals who were interested in the study were directed toward a public REDCap link that results in a screening questionnaire.
 Those who were 18 years old, currently pregnant, in weeks 1-30 of pregnancy, and were currently receiving care and planning to deliver at Michigan Medicine we deemed as eligible and were invited to join the study.

 Because individuals were eligible to join the study between 1-30 weeks of gestation, participants joined the study at various timepoints.
 Gestational age at enrollment was self-identified by answering the question, “what week of your pregnancy are you currently in?” which was verified in the medical chart upon enrollment.
 Survey information for the present analysis included those who participated at least once during the second trimester (14-28 weeks gestation, sent between 20-24 weeks) and third trimester (29-42+ weeks gestation, sent between 30-34 weeks).
 As participants could enroll in any trimester, they only received the surveys that were in line with target gestational weeks after enrollment.
-At the time of medical chart data abstraction in December 2022, the majority of participants who had delivered had entered the study during trimester 2 , and thus only completed survey information for trimesters 2 and 3.
+At the time of medical chart data abstraction in December 2022, the majority of participants who had delivered had entered the study during trimester 2 and 3 , and thus only completed survey information for trimesters 2 and/or 3.
 For this reason, the present analysis excludes data from trimester 1.

 Participant Exposures, Outcomes, and Covariates